brodyberg/ReactLearn/README.md

 * What else can axios do?
   * Once again, how is it possible that we did an ajax call to a site that is not ours?
+* Samer suggests we use GraphQL
+* Samer suggests we take Advanced Node.js "get comfy with Node, will make your React experience much more valuable"

 ## Notes: